Constitution of the Gustavus Adolphus College

-- Any Executive Board member will be allowed two absences for any reason per semester and one during January term.
-After the third and second absence respectively, the Executive must appear before the Executive Board at the next meeting whereas:
+- Any Executive Board member will be allowed two absences for any reason per semester.
+After the third absence, the Executive must appear before the Executive Board at the next meeting whereas:

-- If a member is not removed at this time the procedure must be repeated after every second absence thereafter during the semesters and every absence thereafter during January term.
+◦ If a member is not removed at this time the procedure must be repeated after every second absence thereafter during the semesters.

 - The Executive Board member may also be removed from the Executive Board for conduct not consistent with the best interests of the Campus Activities Board or for not effectively carrying out their duties of office as stated in this Constitution.

 - The executive may appeal the decision of the Executive Board to the Executive Board where a two-thirds majority vote will be needed to override the decision.

 - The Executive Board member may appeal the decision of the Executive Board to the Judicial Board where a unanimous vote will be needed to override the decision.

 ~ An executive removed from the board due to failure to comply with the minimum GPA requirement or by violation of College policies shall not be allowed to appeal the decision to the Executive Board.